GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_UNIT_SOURCE/README.md

     Rscript check_logfile.R

-and then investigate the resulting pdf file 'tsunami_log_check.pdf'
+and then visually investigate the resulting pdf file 'tsunami_log_check.pdf', which will show the time-evolution of peak-stage and mass-balance, for every model.

 # Step 5